god513/HomeAssistantIntegrations/README.md

+# Home Assistant
+uploading a few of my Home Assistant Integrations here

 # Home Assistant ESP32 CAM setup
 just some basic yaml code to get an esp32 cam running on Home Assistant (via EspHome), it will create entities for the cam feed and flashlight on your Dashboard